-Stakeholders involved in the first phase of the blockchain insurance process:
+Stakeholders involved in the first phase of the blockchain insurance process are:

-- Insurance service providers who offer insurance services.
+- Insurance Service Providers, who provide insurance services.

-- Policy portal admins who offer insurance quotes to the customers.
+- Policy Portal Admins, who provide insurance quotes to the customers.

 Every stakeholder involved in the process would have their private keys to add records to the blockchain.
-If someone else in the network wants to access the data stored by a specific stakeholder, they would need the public key of that stakeholder to decode the unalterable transactions records.
+If someone else in the network wants to access the data stored by a specific stakeholder, they would need the stakeholder’s public key to decode the transaction’s unalterable records.

 In the first phase, the process could have four different applications for different stakeholders:

-Authorized insurance providers who provide different types of insurance can add the relevant insurance policies details on the public blockchain(3).
+Authorized insurance providers who provide different insurance types can add the relevant insurance policy details on the public blockchain.

 The rating provided by the broker may help insurance companies and consumers to make informed decisions.